TexasInstruments/tvm/ti-docs/source/infering.rst

 TVM_RT_DEBUG=4
 ^^^^^^^^^^^^^^

-When set, TVM runtime on Arm and C7x will print out information about each node when each node is being executed, either on the terminal where inference is run or the "printf" terminal.
+When set to 4, TVM runtime on Arm and C7x prints out information about each node when each node is being executed, either on the terminal where inference is run or the "printf" terminal.
-This mode can be helpful to debug the model execution.
+This mode can be helpful for debugging the model's execution.

 TVM_RT_TRACE_NODE=<node_id> TVM_RT_DEBUG=3, 4
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When set, TVM runtime on Arm and C7x will also save the tensor outputs of the specified node into the trace file.  ``dump_trace.py`` will save the tensor outputs into the Arm Linux file system as numpy files, with name ``n<node_id>_o<output_id>.npy``.
-Node the ``tensor values saved in`` lines in the following example.
+When these settings are used, TVM runtime on Arm and C7x also saves the tensor outputs of the specified node into the trace file.
+The ``dump_trace.py`` script saves the tensor outputs into the Arm Linux file system as numpy files, with the filename ``n<node_id>_o<output_id>.npy``.
+For example, see the ``tensor values saved in`` messages in the following example.

 Tensor outputs are saved as float values in the trace.

 .. code:: console